Heptazhou/Firefox/toolkit/components/glean/docs/user/migration.md

   },
 ```

-You will migrate to a `timing_distibution` metric type like this:
+You will migrate to a `timing_distribution` metric type like this:

 ```yaml
 js: